 Our organic research lab is dedicated to the synthesis of novel biologically active natural products.
-We are a relatively small research group usually consisting of one masters student and two undergraduates.
+We are a relatively small research group usually consisting of one masters student and two to three undergraduates.

 NEWS: This is RIT's first semester!
 We no longer live under quarters.
 I am also on sabbatical this semester and will return to teach advanced organic and organic II in the spring to the non-majors.
 Since three of my 4 group members are graduating in the spring I need to get some lab mates for Hannah :)

 GRANT: I am very excited to report that Dr. Cody and I were awarded a